openstate/poliscoops/docs/index.rst

-Open Wob API Documentation
+PoliFLW API Documentation
 ===================================

-Welcome to the documentation of the Open Wob API.
-The Open Wob API is the place where Wob data is made available for others to reuse.
-For more general information about the Open Wob project, see the main website: https://www.openwob.nl/.
+Welcome to the documentation of the PoliFLW API.
+The PoliFLW API is the place where Wob data is made available for others to reuse.
+For more general information about the PoliFLW project, see the main website: https://www.openwob.nl/.

 Background
 ----------